dfpvieira/labtest/README.md

 ### Menus
 An initial menu allowing the user the start or change levels, and quit the game.

-### Restart
-The player can restart the model.level by pressing a certain key.

 ### Gates
 a block that lets the player pass in one direction while blocking him if he atempts in another direction, almost like a door that only opens from one side.